Franz-Josef Rudigier: Life

 Franz Joseph Rudigier was born in the Austrian Empire on 7 April 1811 as the last of eight children to Johann Christian Rudigier and Maria Josepha Tschofen.

-In 1823 he was sent to learn Latin under his brother Joseph - who had just been ordained as a priest - and then attended college at Innsbruck before deciding to start his studies to become a priest.
+In 1823 Rudigier was sent to learn Latin under his brother Joseph, who had just been ordained as a priest, and then attended college at Innsbruck before deciding to start his studies to become a priest.
 In 1831 he commenced his studies to become a priest in Brixen and was elevated to the diaconate on 5 April 1835.
 Rudigier was ordained to the priesthood in Bressanone on 12 April 1835.
 The new priest was assigned as a pastor at Vandans and then from 1836 to Bürs until 1838 when he moved to the capital of Vienna for further studies at the Frintaneum; in 1839 he was made a professor of church history and canon law at Brixen when he returned there.
-Rudigier also served as a teacher of Emperor Franz Joseph I and his brother Maximilian I. In 1848 he was made the provost of San Candido and in 1850 the canon of Brixen.
+Rudigier also served as a teacher of Emperor Franz Joseph I and his brother Maximilian I. In 1848, he was made the provost of San Candido and in 1850 the canon of Brixen.

 Franz Joseph I recommended Rudigier to become the Bishop of Linz and submitted this recommendation to Pope Pius IX in 1852; the pope confirmed the appointment on 10 March 1853; he was enthroned and received episcopal consecration on 5 June 1853 from the Cardinal Archbishop of Bologna Michele Viale-Prelà.

-The papal proclamation of the dogma of the Immaculate Conception in 1854 prompted the bishop to initiate the construction of a new cathedral in 1855 in honor of this occasion; construction was completed in 1924, long after the bishop's death.
-He issued a pastoral letter on 7 September 1868 that called the faithful to oppose new marriage laws and he was arrested on 5 July 1869 and then sentenced for two weeks effective the sentencing hearing on 12 July; he was released on 26 July and received an imperial pardon on 27 July.
+The papal proclamation of the dogma of the Immaculate Conception in 1854 prompted Rudigier to initiate the construction of a new cathedral in 1855 in honor of this occasion; construction was completed in 1924, long after the bishop's death.
+He issued a pastoral letter on 7 September 1868 that called the faithful to oppose new marriage laws and he was arrested on 5 July 1869 and then sentenced for two weeks, effective the sentencing hearing on 12 July; he was released on 26 July and received an imperial pardon on 27 July.
 He liked the notion of prison being a chance to suffer in the name of Jesus Christ.

 Rudigier died on 29 November 1884; while ill, he was said to have often recited the last verses of the Stabat Mater: "Christe, cum sit hinc exire, da per matrem me venire ad palmam victoriae.
 Quando corpus morietur, fac, ut animæ donetur.
 Paradisi gloria".
 His remains were interred at the Old Cathedral but in 1924 moved to the new cathedral.